nuxeo/presales-vmdemo/Lambda/route-53-auto-update/README.md

 ## Description

-AWS resources to auto update route 53 records when an EC2 instance is restarted.
+AWS resources to auto update route 53 records when an EC2 instance is restarted/stopped.

 # Installation
 The installation is not completely automated yet and requires a few manual steps